Bacchus-c/Arduino-Lockpicking-Game/README.md

 ## Description

-A simple lockpicking game developed for Arduino, inspired by lockpicking minigames in games like Skyrim or Oblivion, in which the player must rely on visual and auditory feedback to position the cursor correctly to pick a lock.
+A simple lock picking game developed for Arduino, inspired by lockpicking minigames in games like Skyrim or Oblivion, in which the player must rely on visual and auditory feedback to position the cursor correctly to pick a lock.

 ### Gameplay
 When initialized the game generates a random target position on a 2 dimensional lock.
 The player, using the joystick to control their pointer's position, must rely on a mixture of visual and auditory feedback to try and locate the randomly generated target.
 Once they think they have found the target, they can hit the button to attempt to pick the lock, if they are close enough to the target they will pass and keep all their picks, and a new target will be generated.
 IF they are not close enough then they will break one of their picks and the target will remain.
 If the player successfully picks three locks, they will win and be shown the amount of time it took them to complete the game in seconds, if however they break all 3 picks then they will lose the game.
 In either case the game will reset after 10 seconds.